Best Diaper Changing Pads 2021

 Whether at home on a changing table or on top of a dresser, or when you're on the go, you'll want a changing pad that is comfortable, safe, and easy to clean.
-Diaper blow-outs never come at an opportune time, so you'll want to have at least one changing pad for home use (ideally one on each floor of your home), and at least one portable changing pad that you can keep in your diaper bag.
+Here are the top 5 changing pads we've found, followed by our in-depth reviews.

 |Model and Link to Amazon||Our Rating|